-Keep in mind you don't want picture frames interfering with lamp shades, the back of the couch, and other items.
+Keep in mind that you don't want picture frames interfering with lampshades, the back of the couch or other items.
 Consider everything that will be placed below the pictures when deciding the best height for hanging.

-It's also wise to use a level to make sure your pictures are hanging perfectly straight and not crooked.
+It's also wise to use a level to make sure your pictures are hanging perfectly straight.
 There are also anchor points you can use at the bottom of frames to make sure they remain where you want them, even when dusting!